p-lr/TrekMe/Readme.md

 </p>

 When you've made your choice, the map appears shortly.
+From there, you can zoom into the area in the world you want to capture.
+If this isn't the most handy way to find your area of interest, there are others ways:

-From there, you can center on your current location, as shown in the video below.
+- You can center on your current location, as shown in the video below.

 [Zoom on position](https://user-images.githubusercontent.com/15638794/136757539-ac589d8e-fbf4-4e71-aac0-cdac7a446c02.mp4)

-If you prefer, you can zoom into the area in the world you want to capture.
-Or, you can search for a particular place, using the search button in the top bar.
+- You can search for a particular place, using the search button in the top bar.
+- Import a GPX track, using the menu at top-right corner.
+This feature is available as part of the Extended offer.

 When you found the place you're looking for, press the area button (at the bottom-right of the screen) so an area of selection appears.